Introduction

 To experience optimum glutathione benefits, consult a doctor to ensure it’s suitable for you, especially if you have any medical conditions or are on medication.
 Be aware of potential interactions with alcohol, smoking, and certain medications like acetaminophen.
 Always choose a reputable brand and follow the recommended dosage.

 The safest way to take glutathione is through intravenous (IV) injections administered by a doctor, which ensures optimal absorption.
-Oral supplements can be taken on an empty stomach, at least 2 hours before or after meals, to enhance absorption.
+To enhance absorption, oral supplements can be taken on an empty stomach, at least 2 hours before or after meals.
 Always consult with a doctor before starting any new supplement.

-You should stop taking glutathione if you experience any glutathione tablets side effects or as advised by your doctor.
+You should stop taking glutathione tablets if you experience any side effects or if your doctor advises you to stop.
 Always consult a doctor before making any changes to your supplement regimen or if you are taking other medicines simultaneously.

 Glutathione is an antioxidant that helps protect cells from damage, supports the immune system, detoxifies the liver, and plays a role in various metabolic processes.